Smarter home FAQs

 What do the LED lights on the bridge mean?

-The LED lights on Notion bridges are very informative and give insight regarding behaviour.
+The LED lights on the bridge are informative and give insight regarding behaviour.

-4. Are location services turned on for your phone and allowed for the Notion app to access?
+- Are location services turned on for your phone and allowed for the app to access?
 We need your home location during bridge setup so we can tailor your notifications if you are at home or away.
 Check your phone settings and turn location services on

-5. Confirm that your WiFi router has a 2.4 GHz band for the bridge to connect.
-Most modern routers have a dual band setting that broadcasts both a 2.4 GHz and a 5.0 GHz band, and the Notion bridge is only compatible with the 2.4 GHz band.
-You may need to access your WiFi router settings to activate the 2.4 GHz band
+- Confirm that your Wi-Fi router has a 2.4 GHz band for the bridge to connect.
+Most modern routers have a dual band setting that broadcasts both a 2.4 GHz and a 5.0 GHz band, and the bridge is only compatible with the 2.4 GHz band.
+You may need to access your Wi-Fi router settings to activate the 2.4 GHz band

 There are a few different issues that can cause errors in the bridge set up process.
 You might see different error messages, but the troubleshooting process is similar for each error:

-1. Make sure that you are entering the correct WiFi password for your network
+Make sure that you are entering the correct Wi-Fi password for your network

-2. Connect your phone to a 2.4 GHz WiFi network.
-If you have a dual-band WiFi router, you may need to forget the 5.0 GHz band
+Connect your phone to a 2.4 GHz Wi-Fi network.
+If you have a dual-band Wi-Fi router, you may need to forget the 5.0 GHz band

 For iPhone users:

-• At the bottom of the list of available WiFi networks, find your Notion bridge under ‘Set Up New Device’.
-Click on it there and follow the prompts
+- At the bottom of the list of available Wi-Fi networks, find your bridge under ‘set up new device’.
+Select it there and follow the prompts

-• At the end, go back to the Notion app and follow through with the bridge set up process there to add the bridge to your system in the app
+- At the end, go back to the app and follow through with the bridge set up process there to add the bridge to your system in the app

 For Android users: